 According to Next&Co’s Digital Media Wastage report, advertisers wasted $5.46 billion of their digital ad spend budgets.
-That represents 41% of the overall digital ad spend of $13.9 million for digital ad campaigns.
+That represents 41% of the overall digital ad spend of $13.9 billion for digital ad campaigns.

 The findings represent a significant jump on the reported $3 billion wasted in 2021.

 Next & Co, a digital and traditional performance marketing agency, audited 198 companies across the real estate, finance, pharmaceutical, insurance, retail, and FMCG sectors with digital ad budgets between $500,000 to $27 million, including ASX-listed (15%), multinational (39%), national (27%), and SME (19%) companies.

 The data, compiled from Next&Co’s Prometheus proprietary media auditing tool, found that retail brands led the pack in wasting the most digital ad dollars in 2022 at $80.4 million, followed by finance at $72.6 million, and FMCGs at $21.4 million.

 According to the report digital media channels last year, most digital ad spend was wasted on Facebook at $119 million and Google at $109 million.